 You will be registered with the Nursing and Midwifery Council as a Level 1 Learning Disabilities Nurse and hold a degree in Learning Disabilities nursing or suitable equivalent.
 Additionally, you will be holding or working towards a higher degree in a relevant subject.

 This is a part time role at 0.81 FTE.

 If successful, you will be expected to support and develop a range of teaching and learning activities across all of our pre-registration nursing courses, including the BSc (Hons) Nursing and our MSci (Nursing) integrated masters course (subject to approval).

-Our BSc (Hons) Nursing RN programme has been approved under the NMC standards, and as a school we pride ourselves on constantly developing cutting edge teaching methods and ways of working in partnership with our students and local stakeholders
+Our BSc (Hons) Nursing and Trainee Nurse Associate courses have been approved under the current NMC standards for nurse education, and we are currently working on a new curriculum to meet the Future Nurse standards.
+As a Faculty we pride ourselves on constantly developing cutting edge teaching methods and ways of working collaboratively with our students and local stakeholders.

 If you wish to know more about this role, and for an informal discussion please contact Jim Chapman, Head of Department on 0121 331 6123 or firstname.lastname@example.org

 Our staff and student community is defined by our core values, which outline who we are as a University and how we will work with each other.
 Our core values are Excellence, People focused, Partnership working and Fairness and integrity.